Back to All Events

 ET

-Join CNAS for a live, virtual event on Countering China's Digital Silk Road featuring former Deputy Secretary of State Kurt Campbell on Wednesday, October 15, from 1:00 to 2:15 p.m.
-ET.
+On Wednesday, October 15, CNAS hosted a live, virtual event on Countering China's Digital Silk Road featuring former Deputy Secretary of State Kurt Campbell.
 This year marks the 10th anniversary of the Digital Silk Road (DSR), China’s flagship initiative to strengthen its global ties and influence through technology.
 A decade after its launch, the DSR has become more vital to Beijing than ever as technology has moved to the center of its global ambitions.
 Since the DSR's inception, Beijing has signed bilateral technology agreements with over 80 countries, and Chinese tech exports have increased nearly 10-fold in the past three years alone.

-This CNAS event will feature a fireside chat with former Deputy Secretary of State Kurt Campbell, followed by an expert panel to examine the DSR's evolution and effectiveness to date, U.S. and allied efforts to counter it, and key domains of U.S.-China tech competition in emerging markets.
+This CNAS event featured a fireside chat between former Deputy Secretary of State Kurt Campbell and CNAS Senior Fellow Vivek Chilukuri, followed by an expert panel that examined the DSR's evolution and effectiveness to date, U.S. and allied efforts to counter it, and key domains of U.S.-China tech competition in emerging markets.
+The panel featured:

-The event will also mark the release of a major new CNAS report that will offer an in-depth examination of these questions and outline recommendations for more ambitious U.S. technology statecraft to counter China's Digital Silk Road.
+The event marked the release of a major new CNAS report that will offer an in-depth examination of these questions and outline recommendations for more ambitious U.S. technology statecraft to counter China's Digital Silk Road.

 Kurt Campbell